pauldmccarthy/win-pytreat/getting_started/07_jupyter.md

 > WARNING: you need to quit the debugger before any further commands will run (type `q` into the prompt)!

-If you always want to enter the debugger when an error is raised you can call `%pdb on` at any time (call `%pdf off` to rever this)
+If you always want to enter the debugger when an error is raised you can call `%pdb on` at any time (call `%pdf off` to reverse this)

 ---